We caught up with one of the new Trans Programme Assistants, Zane Robinson, to hear about his story!

 Can you introduce yourself and share a bit about your story?

 I moved to Manchester to study Psychology at the University of Manchester and I was overwhelmed with the LGBTQ+ presence in the city.
 I decided that aiding in the promotion of LGBT awareness and equality was what I wanted to do, so I started volunteering in anything I could.
-I was one of the admins of the University’s LGBTQ+ Society and I currently work with LGBT Foundation’s Trans Programme as the Trans Programme Assistant, and also work with The Proud Trust.
+I was one of the admins of the University’s LGBTQ+ Society and I currently work with LGBT Foundation’s Trans Programme as the Trans Programme Coordinator.

 How did you find out about LGBT Foundation?